 Q3: Let profits of profitable trades run, or close them as soon as they generate a profit?

 Price action anomaly detection and trading are not related to trend following but have a very short-term nature.
-Therefore, if at a close of a day, there is a profit, it may be better to close the trade and search for the next anomaly.
+Therefore, if, at the close of a day, there is a profit, it may be better to close the trade and search for the next anomaly.
 However, this is not a rule of some sort but a heuristic.
 Context is always important.

-Subscribe for free notifications of new posts and updates from the Price Action Lab Blog and get the PDF book “Profitability and Systematic Trading” (Wiley, 2008) free of charge.
+Subscribe for free notifications of new posts and updates from the Price Action Lab Blog and get the free PDF book “Profitability and Systematic Trading” (Wiley, 2008).

 Charting and backtesting program: Amibroker.
 Data provider: Norgate Data